torsor-io/yaw/README.md

 psi0.expect(Z)         # Python syntax
 ```

-The vertical line `|` should recall conditional probability, which put differently, assigned *context*.
+The vertical line `|` should recall conditional probability, which put differently, assigns *context*.
 Here, the state is itself a context in which to evaluate the operator.
 This is also like the pipe operator from Unix.
 Snap!

 ### Fundamental Combinators